pseudosmp/matrix-spigot-bridge/README.md

 [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245 'Plugin PlaceholderAPI by clip') is supported so if you have it, you can add fancy placeholders in all plugin's messages :)
 (for example to display in which server / faction / ... the player sending the message in)

+Support and Feature Requests in [SpigotMC Resource Discussion Tab](https://www.spigotmc.org/threads/matrixspigotbridge-fork.691428/) / [Discord](https://dsc.gg/pseudoforceyt) only!
+Do NOT use the issues tab for this.

 Building:
 1. Clone the project (the version/branch of your choice)
 2. Build using `mvn install`